genialis/resolwe/README.rst

 Prerequisites
 -------------

-Make sure you have Python_ (3.4 or 3.5) installed on your system.
+Make sure you have Python_ 3.6 installed on your system.
 If you don't have it yet, follow `these instructions
 <https://docs.python.org/3/using/index.html>`__.

 Resolwe requires PostgreSQL_ (9.4+).
 Many Linux distributions already include